Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Roborock S8+ vs Q8 Max+: the basics

 The Roborock S8+ and Q8 Max+ are advanced, LiDAR-based smart robot vacuums available in black and white colors.
-These models come equipped with auto-empty bins, obstacle avoidance systems, and mopping capabilities.
+These models come equipped with auto-empty bins, obstacle avoidance systems, and advanced mopping capabilities.
 They also feature Roborock’s new dual roller system, which includes a floating brush housing and a side brush for enhanced cleaning performance.

 A comparison of color options for the Roborock S8+ and Roborock Q8 Max+.
 The Roborock S8+ is shown in both black and white variants on the left, and the Roborock Q8 Max+ is shown in the same color options on the right.
 Each robot vacuum is accompanied by its charging dock and a smartphone displaying the Roborock app.